Jocebc/BellaBeat-Analysis-/README.md

 Data was collected via survery this informations isn"t avaliable

-● How does it help you answer your question?

-● Are there any problems with the Idata?
+● Are there any problems with the data?

 Yes data has multiple limitations.Data was collected in 2016 so insights are not current.

+Overall, the dataset is considered bad quality data and it is not recommended to produce business recommendations based on this data.

 # Process
 Guiding questions